-(Prerequisites - Biology Prerequisite or concurrent with Honors Chemistry or Honors Physics with course
+(Prerequisites - Biology Prerequisite or concurrent with Honors Chemistry or Honors Physics with course grades of 90 or above.)
+This course is weighted 1.1

 The Advanced Placement Environmental Science course is designed to be the equivalent of a one-semester, introductory college course in environmental science, through which students engage with the scientific principles, concepts, and methodologies required to understand the interrelationships of the natural world.
 The course requires that students identify and analyze natural and human-made environmental problems, evaluate the relative risks associated with these problems, and examine alternative solutions for resolving or preventing them.
 Environmental Science is interdisciplinary, embracing topics from geology, biology, environmental studies, environmental science, chemistry, and geography.
 The goal of the course is to prepare students to successfully complete the College Board's Advanced Placement Test in Environmental Science.